 Acquisition in 2009

-Founded in October 2006 and based in Hamburg, cellity AG specializes in advanced address book and mobile telephony solutions.
-The company's flagship product, the cellity Communicator, offers an innovative address book platform that automatically synchronizes contact information from multiple sources, including mobile phone books, email services, and social networks.
-This integration allows users to consolidate their contacts efficiently.
-Additionally, the cellity Communicator features various functionalities such as mobile email, free SMS messaging, cost-effective international calls, and easy conference calling.
-The platform also includes a secure backup service to ensure data reliability.
-With over 6 million downloads across more than 160 countries, cellity's applications are compatible with any mobile device and SIM card, making it a versatile choice for users seeking comprehensive communication tools.
+Cellity AG, founded in October 2006 and based in Hamburg, specializes in software-based telephony services and innovative communication solutions.
+The company offers the cellity Communicator, which features an advanced address book platform that automatically synchronizes contact information from diverse sources, including mobile phone books, Outlook, and various social networks.
+This integration ensures that users have consistently updated contact data in one accessible location.
+In addition to its address-book functionality, the cellity Communicator provides a range of smart features such as mobile email, free SMS, cost-effective international calls, and easy conference calling, alongside a secure backup service.
+The company's mobile applications have gained significant traction, with over 6 million downloads in more than 160 countries, making them compatible with any mobile device and SIM card.

 Obopay is a mobile payment service provider that enables consumers and businesses to conduct financial transactions using their mobile phones.
 The company offers a mobile application, text message capabilities, and mobile web access, allowing users to purchase, pay, and transfer money seamlessly.
 Obopay's services are compatible with any mobile phone and carrier in the United States, and its prepaid MasterCard can be used at any merchant that accepts MasterCard debit cards.
 The company has established partnerships with several financial and telecommunications entities, enhancing its service offerings.
 Additionally, Obopay has a wholly owned subsidiary in India, which began operations in March 2008 and has formed partnerships with local banks and telecom providers to extend its reach in the Indian market.